rparrish/Presentations/RStudio Intro/RStudio_Introduction.md

 Integegrated Development Environment for working with R scripts, packages, and final output.

-Intended for programming, NOT a Graphical User Interface for R. Other packages available such as:
+Intended for programming, NOT a Graphical User Interface for R. Other GUI packages available such as:

 - R Commander
 - Deducer